claws/aioprometheus/README.rst

 By default, metrics get registered into the default collector registry which is available at ``aioprometheus.REGISTRY``.

-The aioprometheus also package provides a number of convenience decorator functions that can assist with updating metrics.
+A number of convenience decorator functions are included in aioprometheus that can assist with automatically updating metrics.
 The ``examples`` directory contains various decorators examples.

 Once your software is instrumented with various metrics you'll want to